silbersteine/Lokalise-Push-Actions/README.md

 ### Overview

-The `ManualPull.yml` action pulls localization files from Lokalise and commits them to your branch in GitHub.
+The `ManualPull.yml` action opens a pull request that includes updated target language files on the branch that triggered the action.
 This action fetches the latest translations from Lokalise, ensuring your project always has the most recent localization updates.

 ### Usage

 To use `ManualPull.yml`, make sure you have configured the required environment variables and secrets.
-Trigger the action manually to pull the latest localization files into your repository.
+Trigger the action manually to open a pull request on your branch.
 Only files and keys tagged with your repository's branch name will be included in the pull.
-To avoid missing any keys or files, start your tryanslation workflow by pushing from your branch to ensure that all translation keys in your branch are tagged in Lokalise with your branch's name.
+To avoid missing any keys or files, start your translation workflow by pushing from your branch to ensure that all translation keys in your branch are tagged in Lokalise with your branch's name.
 This step is crucial for including all relevant translations during the download.

+All the localization branches for pull requests will have the l10n prefix (configurable in your GitHub action variables), and include the first 6 of the ref SHA as the suffix for the branch.
+EX: l10n_feauture1_123456.
+If you trigger a the automation twice from the same reference branch and head SHA, the action will auto-close.

 ### Current Parameters and Options